Machine Learning based Pointing Models for Radio/Sub-millimeter Telescopes: Results

 \section{Results}

 Tables \ref{tab:exp1_minval_nflash230} and \ref{tab:exp2_minval_nflash230} presents the validation and test RMSE ratios for all folds of the NFLASH230 model in Experiment 1 and 2.
+In Experiment 1, the NFLASH230 model shows promising performance on validation data with mean RMSE ratios of $0.858$ ($\sigma=0.064$) for azimuth and $0.810$ ($\sigma=0.040$) for elevation.
+However, this did not generalize well to the test data, where mean RMSE ratios increased to $0.943$ ($\sigma=0.134$) for azimuth and $1.003$ ($\sigma=0.150$) for elevation.

+For Experiment 2, the model demonstrates more consistent performance across validation and test sets.
+The mean validation RMSE ratios are $0.897$ ($\sigma=0.026$) for azimuth and $0.867$ ($\sigma=0.045$) for elevation, while test data shows similar results with mean RMSE ratios of $0.953$ ($\sigma=0.061$) for azimuth and $0.943$ ($\sigma=0.088$) for elevation.

 We note that models were trained with different numbers of features $k$, and these results are from the model with the best performance on the validation data ($k$ can be different for each fold).
 The results show that the model's performance on the validation data is very good in both Experiment 1 and 2.
 However, this does not generalize well to the test data, with the performance on the test data for Experiment 1 being significantly worse than the current model for all folds.
 In contrast, for Experiment 2, the performance on the test data is better than the current model for most of the folds.

 Tables \ref{tab:exp1_minvall_all} and \ref{tab:exp2_minval_all} presents the same results for the model predicting the offsets of all instruments.
 This model exhibits similar trends, although its performance on the test data is not as good as the NFLASH230 model.
+In Experiment 1, the mean validation RMSE ratios were $0.879$ ($\sigma=0.047$) for azimuth and $0.904$ ($\sigma=0.045$) for elevation, while test performance shows mean RMSE ratios of $1.061$ ($\sigma=0.222$) for azimuth and $1.001$ ($\sigma=0.088$) for elevation.
+Experiment 2 shows improved consistency, with mean validation RMSE ratios of $0.929$ ($\sigma=0.026$) for azimuth and $0.888$ ($\sigma=0.062$) for elevation, and test RMSE ratios of $1.014$ ($\sigma=0.118$) for azimuth and $0.958$ ($\sigma=0.023$) for elevation.

 Tables \ref{tab:exp1_nfeats_nflash230}-\ref{tab:exp2_nfeats_all} present the mean RMSE ratio for all models when using the same number of features $k$ across all folds.

 Figures \ref{fig:hist_lastfold_nflash230_az} and \ref{fig:hist_lastfold_nflash230_el} shows the distribution of NFLASH230 offsets in Experiment 2, with and without the machine learning model corrections.
 These are the distribution of offsets of the unseen test data for the last fold.
+On this test set, the machine learning model reduced azimuth offsets by $4.3\%$ and elevation offsets by $9.5\%$.